Continuing to Fight to Restore Our Pensions in 2025

 BACKGROUND: Delphi Corporation was the largest parts supplier to General Motors (GM) in 2009 when the Obama Administration created an Auto Team to save the U.S. auto industry during the Great Recession.
 Leading GM through an unprecedented 40-day bankruptcy, the Auto Team decided that Delphi’s traditionally well-funded salaried pension plan should be terminated while hourly pension plans should be saved.
 But the Auto Team’s mission clashed with the mission that Congress gave to the PBGC.

-read more with appendix ...
+read full post with appendix ...

 We Have Been Heard – "Regular Order" on Our Issue Has Been Satisfied – 7 Hearings Already – Now We Need Action to Right This Wrong